-In accordance with Government Auditing Standards, we have also issued our report dated December 23, 2015, on our consideration of the Projects' internal control over financial reporting of the Projects and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 23, 2016, on our consideration of the City's internal control over financial reporting as it relates to the Projects and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Projects' internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.

 Vavrinik, Trine, Day & Co.
-LLP Sacramento, California December 23, 2015
+UP Sacramento, California December 23, 2016

-CITY OF ALAMEDA TRANSPORTATION DEVELOPMENT ACT ARTICLE III PROJECTS BALANCE SHEET JUNE 30, 2015
+CITY OF ALAMEDA TRANSPORTATION DEVELOPMENT ACT - ARTICLE III PROJECTS BALANCE SHEETS JUNE 30: